 Are Millennials Financially Savvy?

-Reports describing the financial health of Millennials usually strike a cautionary tone.
-This generation—commonly defined as people ages 18-37—often is described as weighed down by debt, saving too little, and investing too conservatively.
-So it was somewhat surprising to read the results of Schwab’s latest Modern Wealth Index survey, which painted a more optimistic picture.
+Reports describing the financial health of millennials usually strike a cautionary tone.
+This generation—commonly defined as people born between 1981 and 1996—often is described as weighed down by debt, saving too little, and investing too conservatively.
+However, Schwab’s 2018 Modern Wealth Index survey painted a more optimistic picture.

 Among the study’s highlights:

-- Nearly one-third (31 percent) of Millennials said they have determined their financial goals and have a written plan.
-By contrast, just 20 percent of Gen Xers (ages 38-53) and 22 percent of Baby Boomers (54-72) said the same.
+- Nearly one-third (31 percent) of millennials said they have determined their financial goals and have a written plan.
+By contrast, just 20 percent of Generation X (born 1965-1980) and 22 percent of baby boomers (1946-1964) said the same.

-Of course, all is not perfectly well on the Millennial money front.
-They do, in fact, have a lot of debt.
-According to a separate study by NBC News/GenForward, about 75 percent of Millennials have debt—mostly credit card balances and student loans, with 25 percent carrying over $30,000 of debt and 11 percent trying to pay back over $100,000.
+Of course, all is not perfectly well on the millennial money front.
+The generation does, in fact, have a lot of debt.
+According to a 2018 study by NBC News/GenForward, about 75 percent of millennials have debt—mostly credit card balances and student loans, with 25 percent carrying more than $30,000 of debt and 11 percent trying to pay back more than $100,000.

-Many Millennials acknowledge that short-term—even indulgent—spending is more important to them than setting money aside for the future.
+Many millennials acknowledge that short-term—even indulgent—spending is more important to them than setting money aside for the future.
 Asked about obstacles they face when trying to save money for future goals, they were more likely than their older counterparts to cite lifestyle items like dinners out and vacations.
-Other research has found that Millennials eat out more often than other generations and that 87 percent say they’re willing to spurge on a nice meal out even if money is tight.
+Other research has found that millennials eat out more often than other generations and that 87 percent say they’re willing to splurge on a nice meal out even if money is tight.

-Be done with debt sooner than later.
+- Be done with debt sooner than later.
 Student loans typically are designed with a 10-year payoff.
 That’s a long time to let such debt hang around.
-There’s never a pre-payment penalty with student loans, so add a little more to your minimum required payments and ditch that debt as soon as possible.
-It may motivate you to find that extra money if you run some numbers, finding out how much more quickly you’ll be out of debt if you add another $25, $50, or $75 to your monthly payments.
+There’s never a pre-payment penalty with student loans, so it's a good add a little more to minimum required payments and ditch that debt as soon as possible.
+Run some numbers and find out how much more quickly you’ll be out of debt if you add another $25, $50, or $75 to your monthly payments.